arduano/simdeez/README.md

 If there are intrinsics you need that are not currently implemented, create an issue and I'll add them.
 PRs to add more intrinsics are welcome.
 Currently things are well fleshed out for i32, i64, f32, and f64 types.

-As Rust stabilizes support for Neon and AVX-512 I plan to add those as well.
+As Rust stabilizes support for AVX-512 I plan to add those as well.

 Refer to the excellent [Intel Intrinsics Guide](https://software.intel.com/sites/landingpage/IntrinsicsGuide/#) for documentation on these functions:

 # Features

-* SSE2, SSE41, AVX and AVX2, and scalar fallback
+* SSE2, SSE41, AVX2, Neon and scalar fallback
 * Can be used with compile time or run time selection
 * No runtime overhead
 * Uses familiar intel intrinsic naming conventions, easy to port.